Introduction

 What does this tell us?

-- Conformational Complexity: The number of conformers found per molecule reflects this flexibility.
+• Conformational Complexity: The number of conformers found per molecule reflects this flexibility.
 A typical QM9 molecule has about 13 conformers, while a drug-like molecule has over 100 on average.
-This highlights why a single 3D structure is often not enough for flexible molecules.
+This highlights the necessity of 3D ensembles for flexible molecules.

 Beyond the structures themselves, GEOM is rich with experimental data, connecting the 3D shapes to real-world properties.
 The molecules are labeled with data for everything from water solubility and blood-brain barrier penetration to toxicity and inhibition of key viral targets like the SARS-CoV-2 3CL protease.
 This makes it a powerful tool for developing property prediction models.